mathkimchi/singularity/DEVLOG.md

 It is 3:32, I wrote the initializer code for the atlas bind group, but it errors at the SDF generation.

+Ugh, msdf uses f32 per channel by default, but I feel like u8 is more than enough.
+I think `klyff_msdf` crate can do u8 automatically and also runs on wgpu, but for now I'll just render with f32.

+...

+Ok, so I fixed some minor things like the type problem and using storage binding (despite what Google wants me to believe).
+It runs now without errors...
+until I actually have to render a char grid.